starandserpent/Terra/README.md

 # Terra
-World executor - Terra is the worker who does what he's told, nothing more, nothing less.
+World executor - Terra is the worker who does what it's told, nothing more, nothing less.

 Terra is the core of the voxel engine.